-The output of the AT100 transmitters will be set up at the factory using calibrated multi-meters.
-Once installed, the current output received by the control system will be influenced by the available power and field wiring and may not indicate an exact 4.00 and 20.00 mA. o correct this error a DAC TRIM may be performed.
+The output of the AT200 transmitters will be set up at the factory using calibrated multi-meters.
+Once installed the current output apparent at the control system will be influenced by available power and field wiring and may not indicate an exact 4.00 and 20.00 mA.
+To correct this issue a DAC Trim may be performed.